 How Often Should I Replace My RV Trailer Tires

-Trailer tires will last anywhere from 3-6 years depending on how often you camp, and if you are a full-time RV you may need to replace your tires more often.
+Trailer tires will last anywhere from 3 to 6 years depending on how often you camp, and if you are a full-time RV you may need to replace your tires more often.

 The minimum US legal tread depth is 2/32 “.
 Inches in each major groove.
 If you lower your trailer tires this deep, you and your RV are at risk.